peeraponw/django_graphql/README.md

     username: {username},
   	password: {password},
   ) {
-    success
-    errors
-    refreshToken
     token
   }
 }
 ```
 where `{username}` and `{password}` are the username and password of the corresponding user.
-This method is complete only if the user has already been created and the `{username}` and `{password}` match the user.
-This command returns token of the user which is used during the authenticated query.
+This method is complete only if the user has already been created and the given `{username}` and `{password}` match each other.
+This command returns token of the user which is used for authenticated query.

 ### Me
 To validate the authenticated GraphQL query, Postman is used in this process.
 A POST request can be fired to `localhost:8000/graphql/` with its **body** as a GraphQL query as follows: